-- Push your changes to GitHub or Gitlab and deploy with YAML from the Render dashboard.
+- Push your changes to GitHub or Gitlab and create an instance of your Blueprint from the Render dashboard.

 When you deploy one of our Strapi on Render repos, your Strapi server will run in production mode.
 By design, Strapi’s admin UI doesn’t let you edit content types in production.
 Instead, you can set up separate environments for development, staging, and production, and edit your structured content types in development.
 Here’s the flow for creating and deploying your first content type:

 - Fork one of our Strapi on Render repos and clone it on your local machine.